 Petrol hybrid (FHEV/HEV)

 Petrol hybrids, like the first mass-produced hybrid car, the Toyota Prius, feature a battery that is charged during driving, not from an external power source.
 The car’s electric motor is reserved for stop-start urban driving, while a petrol engine does the heavy work.
 Because of a petrol hybrid’s reliance on its conventional engine, fuel savings are limited.
-However, because of their dependence on gas, petrol hybrids won’t be affected by the introduction of Road User Charges for EV and PHEV users, on April 01.
+However, petrol hybrid owners do not pay road user charges.

 Plug-in hybrid (PHEV)

 When used for day-to-day city driving and short commutes, plug-in hybrids offer a gas-free driving experience, along with the assurance of a petrol engine for longer road trips.
-However, from April 01 this year, they will be subject to Road User Charges.
-For more on those extra costs for PHEV drivers, click here.
+However, they are subject to road user charges.

 Mild-hybrid (MHEV)